The browser you are using is not supported. Please consider using a modern browser.

 Cultivating Connections

 In fact, at Global Refuge Fargo, our garden program has become a melting pot of traditions and shared experiences, centered around the cultivation of the Dalle Khorsani pepper.
-It's a venture that not only connects us to distant lands but also brings together diverse individuals in pursuit of common goals.
+It's a venture that not only connects us to distant lands but also brings together individuals from around the world in pursuit of common goals.
 Last week marked a significant milestone in this journey, as we had the honor of engaging with the Bhutanese Community of Central Ohio on a community call.
 Our discussion ventured into new territory for our Bhutanese friends—starting seedlings indoors under artificial light.
 While this practice is essential in Fargo, due to our harsh winters necessitating an early start for tomatoes, peppers, and eggplants, it was a new frontier for our counterparts.

 This exchange of knowledge and expertise underscores the essence of our program: building bridges through gardening.
 The act of sharing methods and stories fosters a sense of belonging and mutual respect.
 It's about more than just plants; it's about nurturing connections and understanding across cultures.